N1N3N19/Healthcare/README.md

 - to run back type this in a terminal:
 	- cd Backend
  	- npm run dev
-> Make sure that both of your localhost has start the server before run back
+> Make sure that both of your localhost has run the server before run backend

 - to run front type this in another terminal:
   - cd Frontend